-Rendezvous at the Fort Nelson airport upon arrival of the Central Mountain Air's flight from Edmonton.
+Rendezvous at the Fort Nelson airport upon arrival of the inbound Central Mountain Air flight.
 Anyone who drove to Fort Nelson can leave their vehicles at the airport for the duration of the trip.
 Following introductions we will load the van and canoe trailer.
-Our drive to the Alaska Hwy will take us through town where we will shop for additional food and items.
-Our route to the headwaters of the Nahanni River takes us west through the NE corner of the Rocky Mountains.
+Our route to the headwaters of the Nahanni River takes us through the northeast corner of the Rocky Mountains.
 The landscape has a rugged beauty of all its own.
 We will make sightseeing stops at Stone Mountain and Muncho Lake Provincial Parks.
 From the van we are sure to see stone sheep and mountain caribou along the way.
 We will camp for the night on the shores of Muncho Lake.

-Following breakfast your guides will organize a half day whitewater skills session starting on the lake and then proceed down the exciting class 2 Trout River.
+Following breakfast your guides will organize a half day whitewater skills session starting on Muncho Lake and then proceeding down the exciting class II Trout River.
+This will be a fun warm up and skills refresher for the Rock Gardens.
 A short drive from the takeout is the Liard Hot Springs where we will enjoy a meal and a relaxing soak.
 Back on the road again we'll drive to Watson Lake and walk through the historic Sign Post Forest.
 At Watson Lake, Yukon we drive north on the Robert Campbell Highway and then onto the Nahanni Range Road for our detour back into the NWT and our base on Flat Lake.

-Paddling on, the down River view is blocked by the massif of the Ragged Range.
+Paddling on, the down river view is blocked by the massif of the Ragged Range.
 Popular stops are the Island Lakes, Moore's cabin and Moore's Hot Spring.
-Paddling through "The Gap" we pass the east flank of the soaring Vampire Peaks and on towards Nahanni National Park with a stop at Rabbitkettle Lake on day 9.
+Paddling through "The Gap" we pass the east flank of the soaring Vampire Peaks, shortly after we make a stop at Rabbitkettle Lake.

 Planned activities include an interpretive hike led by a Nahanni National Park warden (subject to Park staff availability), to explore Rabbitkettle Hot Springs and Tufa Mounds.
+The Tufa deposits are some of the largest in the world!
 We then begin down river canoeing to Virginia Falls.
 This easy flowing section of the river is dominated by U -shaped valleys which were scoured out by advancing cordilleran glaciers thousands of years ago.
 In this section the river meanders 120 km (72 mi.) to Virginia Falls where we arrive on day 12.
 Everyone will appreciate a rest day at Virginia Falls.
 At over 90 m (300 ft.)
 Virginia Falls is twice the height of Niagara, and is the spectacular centerpiece of Nahanni National Park.
 The options for these days are many - you can lounge in the group camp area, explore the falls with your camera, or strike off on an invigorating hike to the grassy summit of Sunblood Mountain.
 Virginia Falls is a fascinating place to discover.

 Downstream we enter Third Canyon with its imposing 1200 m walls formed as the Nahanni has carved its way through the Funeral Range.
 We will camp in the shadow of the Gate; where the river has sliced a narrow chasm on the apex of a hairpin meander.
 An optional hike to the top of the Gate presents magnificent views of the river valley with imposing Pulpit Rock 460 m below.